uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="additional-integrations"></a>
 ### Additional Integrations

 The Fantasy Football Metrics Weekly Report application also supports several additional integrations if you choose to utilize them.
-Currently it is capable of uploading your generated reports to Google Drive, and also directly posting your generated reports to the Slack Messenger app.
+Currently, it is capable of uploading your generated reports to Google Drive, and also directly posting your generated reports to the Slack Messenger app.

 <a name="google-drive-setup"></a>
 #### Google Drive Setup